Marri Chenna Reddy

 Marri Chenna Reddy (13 January 1919 – 2 December 1996) was an Indian politician active in several states.
 He was the 6th Chief Minister of Andhra Pradesh from 1978 to 1980 and from 1989 to 1990.
 He also served as the governor of Uttar Pradesh (1974–1977), governor of Punjab (1982–1983), governor of Rajasthan from February 1992 to May 1993, and governor of Tamil Nadu from 1993 until his death.
 He was a leader of Indian National Congress Party.

 Reddy was among the stalwarts who headed the Telangana movement of Andhra Pradesh in the late 1960s.
 He also has the credit of being one of the youngest ministers; He became a minister of Andhra Pradesh at the age of 30.

 Early life

-Marri Chenna Reddy was born to Marri Lakshma Reddy and Buchamma on 13 January 1919 in Siripuram village (currently in Marpally Mandal), Atraf-i-Balda, Hyderabad State.
+Marri Chenna Reddy was born to Marri Lakshma Reddy and Shankaramma on 13 January 1919 in Siripuram village (currently in Marpally Mandal), Atraf-i-Balda, Hyderabad State.
 He obtained his MBBS degree in 1941.
 He was the founder of Andhra Yuvajana Samiti and Students Congress.
 He was associated with several student, youth, social, educational, literary and cultural organisations.
 He edited a weekly for about two years and has also contributed articles to leading dailies and Journals.